antononcube/Raku-ML-TriesWithFrequencies/README-work.md

 In the following list the most important items are placed first.

-- [ ] Implement "get words" and "get root-to-leaf paths" functions
+- [ ] Implement "get words" and "get root-to-leaf paths" functions.

 - [ ] Convert most of the WL unit tests in [AAp5] into Raku tests.